-An Academic Plan will outline the specific actions and timelines each student must complete in order to meet SAP standards at the end of the Academic Plan.
-The period covered in the academic plan may extend beyond the student's term or payment period, or beyond their maximum timeframe.
-Students that are progressing successfully at each checkpoint of their academic plan will remain in satisfactory progress and remain eligible for financial aid.
-If the student is not able to maintain the requirements of his/her Academic Plan, the student will be terminated from the program without the ability to appeal the decision, and will not be eligible for financial aid.
+Students placed on an Academic Plan may continue eligibility beyond one academic period, based on specified criteria in his/her plan that will result with the student meeting the SAP requirement at the end of the Academic Plan.
+An Academic Plan will outline the specific actions and timelines each student must complete in order to meet SAP standards; the period covered in the academic plan may extend beyond the student's term or payment period, or beyond their maximum timeframe.
+Students that are progressing successfully at each checkpoint of their academic plan will remain in satisfactory progress and eligible for financial aid.
+If the student is not able to maintain the requirements of his/her Academic Plan, the student will be terminated from the program without the ability to appeal the decision.
+Students not meeting this requirement will also not be eligible for financial aid.
 Students may appeal to have their academic plan revised.